Coronavirus VR Information Hub

 Visit the CDC website for official information on Coronavirus Disease 2019 (COVID-19)

-If you are a medical instructor or qualified medical professional with experience, advice or 3D demonstrations to share, and have access to an Oculus Rift, Oculus Rift S, or PC-enabled Oculus Quest, please consider contributing to this hub.
+If you’re a healthcare provider with access to an Oculus Rift, please consider sharing your experience, demonstrations, and information on or related to Coronavirus.
 Contact us through the form below for more information.

 Dr. Nick Slamon